-67. Stock Photos & Videos: Videoblocks’ referral program gives Advocates $20 off and referred friends a staggering 90% off
+67. Stock Photos & Videos: Storyblocks’ referral program gives Advocates $20 off and referred friends a staggering 90% off

-The interesting thing about their referral program is that they only allow members to refer..
-Most of paying customers are professionals in the media design field.
-By only allowing members to refer, it reduces the total amount of referrals, but ensures that they are mostly high quality referrals made by professionals.
+The interesting thing about their referral program is that they only allow members to refer… Most of the paying customers are professionals in the media design field.
+By only allowing members to refer, it reduces the total amount of referrals but ensures that they are mostly high-quality referrals made by professionals.

 C2.
 Service Referral Program Examples